Christian Bethancourt Player Props: Rays vs. White Sox

-On Sunday, Christian Bethancourt (coming off going 2-for-4 with a home run and an RBI) and the Tampa Bay Rays face the Chicago White Sox, whose starting pitcher will be Lucas Giolito.
-First pitch is at 1:40 PM ET.
+Christian Bethancourt -- 0-for-3 in his most recent game -- will be in action for the Tampa Bay Rays versus the Chicago White Sox, with Dylan Cease on the hill, on April 27 at 7:10 PM ET.

-He hit a home run while going 2-for-4 in his last game against the White Sox.
+He had a hitless showing in his last game (0-for-3) against the Astros.

 Christian Bethancourt Game Info & Props vs. the White Sox